 What monsoon damage looks like in Scottsdale

-Real claims we have seen from clients in the last three monsoon seasons:
+Real claims we have seen from clients in the last three monsoon seasons:- Roof shingles torn off by 60+ mph wind gusts in north Scottsdale

 - Hail damage on tile roofs in Cave Creek and Carefree